YCbCr: ITU-R BT.709 conversion

 A different form of Y′CbCr is specified in the ITU-R BT.709 standard, primarily for HDTV use.
 The newer form is also used in some computer-display oriented applications, as sRGB (though the matrix used for sRGB form of YCbCr, sYCC, is still BT.601).
 In this case, the values of Kb and Kr differ, but the formulas for using them are the same.
 For ITU-R BT.709, the constants are:

 This form of Y′CbCr is based on an RGB model that more closely fits the phosphor emission characteristics of newer CRTs and other modern display equipment.

 The conversion matrices for BT.709 are these:

-The definitions of the R', G', and B' signals also differ between BT.709 and BT.601, and differ within BT.601 depending on the type of TV system in use (625-line as in PAL and SECAM or 525-line as in NTSC), and differ further in other specifications.
-In different designs there are differences in the definitions of the R, G, and B chromaticity coordinates, the reference white point, the supported gamut range, the exact gamma pre-compensation functions for deriving R', G' and B' from R, G, and B, and in the scaling and offsets to be applied during conversion from R'G'B' to Y′CbCr.
+The definitions of the R', G', and B' signals also differ between BT.709 and BT.601, differ within BT.601 depending on the type of TV system in use (625-line as in PAL and SECAM or 525-line as in NTSC), and differ further in other specifications.
+In different designs, there are differences in the definitions of the R, G, and B chromaticity coordinates, the reference white point, the supported gamut range, the exact gamma pre-compensation functions for deriving R', G', and B' from R, G, and B, and in the scaling and offsets to be applied during conversion from R'G'B' to Y′CbCr.
 So proper conversion of Y′CbCr from one form to the other is not just a matter of inverting one matrix and applying the other.
 In fact, when Y′CbCr is designed ideally, the values of KB and KR are derived from the precise specification of the RGB color primary signals, so that the luma (Y′) signal corresponds as closely as possible to a gamma-adjusted measurement of luminance (typically based on the CIE 1931 measurements of the response of the human visual system to color stimuli).

 ITU-R BT.2020 conversion

-The ITU-R BT.2020 standard defines both BT.709 gamma corrected Y′CbCr and using the same gamma correction (except for Y', that is calculated differently), but with constant luminance Cb, Cr called YcCbcCrc.
+The ITU-R BT.2020 standard uses the same gamma function as BT.709.
+It defines: